 Coaches & Instructors

-Many parents enjoy seeing their child develop and progress in the sport of figure skating and have also come to enjoy the company of other parents in the program.
+Many family members enjoy seeing their skater develop and progress in the sport of figure skating and have also come to enjoy the company of others in the program.
 They have served as wonderful resources and support for each other.